jgrss/spfeas/README.md

 **SpFeas** is a Python library for processing spatial (contextual) image features from satellite imagery.

 SpFeas has been tested on Python `2.7` and `3.5`.
 It is dependent on [**MpGlue**](https://github.com/jgrss/mpglue), which is used for image I/O and land cover classification.
-MpGlue will eventually be made public, but for now remains as a private repository.
-Please send a [**request via email**](https://github.com/jgrss/spfeas/blob/master/AUTHORS.txt) to access MpGlue.

 Current version
 -----